dsccommunity/StorageDsc/source/DSCResources/DSC_OpticalDiskDriveLetter/README.md

 This is not a complete list, as some other virtual devices from other vendors might not be available for testing.

-The resource will use the following logic when determining if a drive is a mounted ISO and therefore should **not** be mnanaged by this resource:

-- If the `Caption` is 'Microsoft Virtual DVD-ROM'
-- And the length of the string after the final backslash in the `DeviceID` is greater than 6 characters and less than 20 characters.

-Note: This is not a 100% reliable method and improvements to this detection method are welcome.